 - Transport (a 4x4 with high ground clearance is required)

-- Fuel for duration of the trip
+- Fuel for self-drive guests for duration of the trip

 - Lunches, unless specified, and snacks

 - Any items of a personal nature such as telephone bill, curios, and laundry

 - This tour requires a minimum of 14 guests to offer it at the quoted price.

 - For self-drive guests this tour starts in Port Nolloth and ends in Velddrif.
 Guests make their own way to / from these points.